sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 http://www.sohar.com/proj_pub/download/y2ktest.pdf

-**SAFE-CRITICAL SYSTEM** Is a system that under malfunction, can result in an injury or loss of a peoples life, a damage to a material propierty, or an enviroment harm.
+**SAFE-CRITICAL SYSTEM** Is a system that under misfunction, can result in an injury or loss of a peoples life, a damage to a material propierty, or an enviroment harm.

  Safety-critical systems design involves: software, hardware and human factors.